-Unless Physics was an absolute doddle in school, you probably find your electricity bill confusing.
+Unless you're a real science whiz, you probably find your electricity bill confusing.
 While the structure of an energy bill can vary from provider to provider, we'll discuss some common features and terms that appear on most electricity bills.

 kWh is the abbreviation for a "kilowatt hour," which is a measure of a unit of energy.
 You'll see this term on gas and electricity bills to show either how much energy you've used or perhaps the price you're paying per kWh.

 The fixed amount you pay per day just to be hooked up to your energy supply.
 The standing charge is separate from your usage charge, which is calculated based on how much energy you use.

 Unlike your credit card bill (to which you'll nearly always owe money), you can have a credit or a debit with your energy provider.
 Depending on your direct debit amount, it's common to accumulate a credit (or a positive balance) in the summer months and a debit (or a negative balance) in the winter months as you use more energy to heat your home.

 Have this handy if you're going to compare energy prices on a comparison site.
 And if the name is anything like, "Standard Variable Tariff" you're probably on their most expensive rate.

 The date your current tariff ends.
 Be alert to this date, because when you're current tariff ends you'll be rolled onto a different tariff which could be more expensive.

 You'll need to pay this if you switch plans before your current plan ends.
 Some plans have no exit fee.